maryembenali/WatermelonSeedClassifier/README.md

 pip install st-pages
 ```
 in your work environment : you can view its documentation through [this link](https://github.com/blackary/st_pages ) <br />
+3. download [aboutus.py](aboutus.py) [app.py](app.py) [bye.json](bye.json) [results.xlsx](results.xlsx) [watermelon.json](watermelon.json) [watermelon.py](watermelon.py) and add them to your work folder
-3. Join the model.h5 file in the folder containing all the files of the main branch  locally as it was too heavy to be uploaded on github <br />
+4. Join the model.h5 file in your work folder containing all the files of the main branch  locally as it was too heavy to be uploaded on github <br />
-4. To run the app : - streamlit run Complete_Path/app.py <br />
+5. To run the app : - streamlit run Complete_Path/app.py <br />

 pandas Version: 1.4.4 <br />
 numpy Version: 1.23.5 <br />
 PIL <br />
 Plotly Version: 5.9.0 <br />
+## Conclusion
+This project successfully met the expectations of Limagrain by developing an application for the automatic classification of watermelon seeds based on their ploidy (triploids and tetraploids).
+Throughout the project, we studied various classification methods and ultimately implemented a neural network-based approach for accurate grain classification.

+This project proved to be a rewarding learning experience, allowing us to apply theoretical knowledge to real-world challenges.
+As a future prospect, we aim to enhance the relevance and performance of the application by exploring more advanced algorithms for data processing and leveraging a significantly larger dataset.

+We believe that this application will contribute positively to seed classification processes, facilitating better seed selection and supporting Limagrain's objectives in the field of agriculture and seed technology.